 Dr. Papatla is the author of numerous publications in academic journals.
 He is a member of the Institute of Operations Research and Management Sciences (INFORMS), and works with both doctoral students and businesses on projects related to his areas of expertise.

 - Creating Your Own Social Media: An Interactive Design Workshop (Josh Wankowski, WAS Alumnus; Undergraduate Student, MSOE)

-- (Emilio De Torre, Director of Community Engagement, ACLU)
+- The Basics of Organizing and Security with Social Media and Tech (Emilio De Torre, Director of Community Engagement, ACLU)